Cumulocity-IoT/cumulocity-analytics-management/README.md

 ![Build custom extension](resources/images/manage-extension.png)

 ## Samples repositories and building custom extensions
-Block samples from github repositories can selected to build custom extension online.
-In order to use this option first you have to configure your Github repository.
-The configured repositories can be updated, deleted and de-/enabled.
-Only enabled repositories are shown in the list of block samples.
-You can manage the github repositories using the following UI:
+Block samples from GitHub repositories can be selected to build a custom extension online.
+To utilize this option, you must first configure your GitHub repository.
+Configured repositories can be updated, deleted, and enabled/disabled.
+Only enabled repositories will appear in the list of block samples.
+You can manage GitHub repositories using the provided user interface (UI):

 ![Manage repositories](resources/images/samples-manage-repository.png)